-Air particulate samples were collected every 2 weeks during 2018 at the same locations described above for tritium monitoring (Figure 3-1 and Figure 3-2).
-Each sample was collected using a vacuum pump to draw approximately 1,700 m3 (60,000 ft3) of air through a glass-fiber filter with a collection efficiency of 99.99%.
-The air particulates were collected on the filter.
+Air particulate samples were collected every 2 weeks during 2019 at the same locations described above for tritium monitoring (Figure 3-1 and Figure 3-2).
+Each sample was collected using a vacuum pump to draw approximately 1,700 m3 (60,000 ft3) of air through a glass-fiber filter with a collection efficiency of 99.99 percent.
+Air particulates were collected on the filter.
 Each filter was screened for gross alpha and gross beta radioactivity to provide early detection of any change in environmental concentrations of airborne radioactivity.
 Quarterly composites of the filters from each sampling location were analyzed by gamma spectroscopy for gamma-emitting radionuclides and by alpha spectroscopy for Am and Pu.

-The results for ^{241}Am , ^{238}Pu , and $^{239+240}\text{Pu}$ in air are provided in Figure 4-5, Figure 4-6, and Figure 4-7, respectively. ^{241}Am and $^{239+240}\text{Pu}$ concentrations tend to be slightly higher at the Area 3 RWMS compared with those at the Area 5 RWMS, and concentrations are generally higher during the second or third quarter.
-This is likely a result of dry soil conditions and relatively high, unstable, winds that generally occur during that time.
-All 2018 results were well below the 10-mrem/yr adjusted DCS for each radionuclide.
+The results for 241Am, 238Pu, and 239+240Pu in air are provided in Figure 4-5, Figure 4-6, and Figure 4-7, respectively.
+241Am and 239+240Pu concentrations tend to be slightly higher at the Area 3 RWMS compared with those at the Area 5 RWMS, and concentrations are generally higher during the second or third quarter.
+This is likely a result of dry soil conditions and relatively high, unstable winds that generally occur during that time.
+All 2019 results were well below the 10-mrem/yr adjusted DCS for each radionuclide.